Thyene imperialis: Description

 The female is similar to the male, with a light sandy carapace that is typically between 2.9 and 3.25 in length and between 2.1 and 2.6 mm in width.
 It has a slightly darker eye field with darker hairs and bristles than the male.
 Its sternum is light beige with a serrated black edge and a scattering of a few dark bristles.
 Its clypeus has prominent white scales and its chelicerae, labium and maxillae are light orange.
 It has a larger abdomen than the male, typically between 3.2 and 4.9 mm long and between 2.2 and 3.2 wide.
 Some are orange on top with beige stripes that run from the front to the back and a pattern of a four short white lines in a black spot and a white surround to a black band in the middle.
-The underside of the abdomen is light beige and has black stripes that run along it, although they do not reach the front or back.
+The underside of its abdomen is light beige and has black stripes that run along it, although they do not reach the front or back.
 Its legs are also beige with obvious dark hairs.
 Other examples have a pattern of dark square spots and a central spot that is lined by two narrow streaks at the front, a thin dark streak in the middle and white spots at the rear.
 The rear of the abdomen has a yellow area, small white lines and a darker triangular area and the underside is whitish with grey lines.
 Others have various similar patterns, some more intense than others.

 The female's epigyne, the external visible part of its copulatory organs, is yellow and shows small signs of sclerotization.
 It has a small white rectangular groove that is membranous, out of the edge of which run two copulatory channels, which also show slight sclerotization.
 These then run to the rear and turn into a complicated flat spiral, accessory gland.
 The spermathecae have many chambers and show significant sclerotization.